Losing Trust in Pen and Paper? Here’re Some Alternative Asset Management Approaches

 You’re Relient on Memory

 Marking a task as “complete”, updating an asset’s current location, and inputting stock levels are all reliant on the user’s memory.
-If a user fails to act right away, they’re more than likely to become distracted and forget.
+If a user fails to act instantly, they’re more than likely to become distracted and forget.

 There are a few instances where a lapse in memory can affect your asset management: